-This year the training sessions will take place in Niger (February 2016) and DR Congo,.
-Moreover, Burkina Faso, Mali and Guinea-Bissau have expressed their interest to be trained by the Belgian CHM focal point in the near future.
-Most probably some of them will receive a training in 2016 as well.
+This year the training sessions still need to be decided as we will move this year to a new platform that has been developed by the CBD Secretariat.
+A first training for some members of the CEBioS team involved in the Belgian CHM will be organised from 14-17 March 2017.
+The Palestine State had expressed their desire during COP13 for a national training in March 2017 however there hasn't been any official request at this moment.
+Moreover, Burkina Faso, and Guinea-Bissau have expressed their interest to be trained by the Belgian CHM focal point in the near future.
+Most probably some of them will receive a training in 2017 as well.